jstults-phd/supervisedML_PFAS_Fish/README.md

 images\\ directory is needed to save images generated from the dataset

-FeatureSelection\\ directory is needed to save brute for feature selection data
+FeatureSelection\\ directory is needed to save brute force feature selection data